rsdoiel/antenna/planet.md

 ## ‘Cooperation is humanity’s greatest innovation,’ UN chief declares at BRICS summit

-date: 2025-07-07, from: United Nations, Top Stories
+date: 2025-07-07, from: United Nations, Economic Development

-UN Secretary-General António Guterres on Monday warned that the environment is being attacked on all fronts and called on the international community to urgently tackle the intersection of health and climate issues.&nbsp;
+UN Secretary-General António Guterres on Monday warned that the environment is being attacked on all fronts and called on the international community to urgently tackle the intersection of health and climate issues.

 <br>